mbudm/grunt-concat-src/README.md

 ```

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+Use editorconfig to ensure coding style is maintained.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
 _(Nothing yet)_